fuyu-myk/snowflake-compiler/README.md

 ```
 a += a * 2 + 3
 ```
-* Todo: Perhaps find a better way of handling spans
+* TODO: Perhaps find a better way of handling spans

 ### Functionalities
 - [x] **Error reporting** [WIP]